krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 7
 - Lecture 8 of GPU Computing by Dr. Izzat El Hajj
-- Implementation matrix multiplication with memory coalescing and thread coarsening
+- Implementation of matrix multiplication with memory coalescing and thread coarsening in CUDA